 Raghav* and I have known each other since our school days and our love story is the stuff mushy romance novels are made of.
-When he fell for me, I was too young and naive to see it as anything other than friendship.
+We participated in several competitions together where he fell for me, but I was too young and naive to see it as anything other than friendship.
 Four years ago we started dating properly.
-Two years into the relationship, we discovered that our rosy story had a small hiccup: erectile dysfunction.
+Two years into the relationship, we discovered that our rosy story had a small hiccup: erectile dysfunction

 Both of us came from slightly conservative families, and were pressuring us to get married just because “you’re of THAT age now”.
 Since we led highly stressed and cocooned lives at home, the time we spent with each other in bed was our way of rebelling against the norms that had been laid down for us.
 Our sex life was passionate and we made secret trips to hotels and different cities just to explore each other.